Friday, November 28, 2025

 All of this is why the PS2 is our most favorite console of all time.
 We can be able to celebrate the console's 25th year by playing PS2 games on the PS4 and PS5, including Tomb Raider: Anniversary and Soul Calibur III, which are the two new PS2 games launching on the classics catalog this year and they are going to be a part of the PS2's 25th year celebration to make things even more exciting.

 However, the lackluster one classic game per month release cadence was slammed by many, especially when there are many of their fan-favorites are just itching to be on the classics catalog.
-But Sony is listening to the criticism surrounding the one classic game per month release cadence and they will never return to their lackluster cadence ever again and hopefully picking up the pace by releasing five classic games per month, so this means the Simpsons Hit & Run, Ape Escape 3, Ratchet and Clank (Not the PS3 release) and other heavy hitters will have more of a chance.
+But Sony is listening to the criticism surrounding the one classic game per month release cadence.
+They will never return to their lackluster cadence ever again and hopefully picking up the pace by releasing five classic games per month, so this means the Simpsons Hit & Run, Ape Escape 3, Ratchet and Clank (Not the PS3 release) and other heavy hitters will have more of a chance.
 Regardless, the PS2's 25th anniversary will still be hype because we can play PS2 games on the PS4 and PS5, including the ones with emulation features.

 We saw the brand's 30th anniversary celebration become even more hype because of PlayStation Plus Premium that we can be able to play PS1 games on the PS4 and PS5.
 I have the link to the post that covered it all right here.